AddictHUSTler/bkai-igh-neopolyp/README.md

 Where to get the results

-- The result should be stored in a folder named 'output' in the repository
+- The result should be stored in a folder named 'output' in the local repository